OBenner/data-engineering-interview-questions/aws.md

 [Table of Contents](#AWS)

 ## What is Amazon Redshift and why is it popular among other Cloud Data Warehouses?
-Amazon RedShift is a fast and scalable data warehouse which is easy to use and is cost effective to manage all the organization’s data.
+Amazon RedShift is a fast and scalable data warehouse which is easy to use and is cost-effective to manage all the organization’s data.
 The database is ranged from gigabytes to 100’s of petabyte of cloud data storage.
 A person does not need knowledge of any programming language to use this feature, just upload the cluster and tools which are already known to the user he can start using RedShift.
 AWS RedShift is popular due to the following reasons:
 + AWS RedShift is very easy to use: In the console of AWS RedShift, you will find an option of creating a cluster.
 Just click on that and leave the rest on the machine programming of RedShift.
 Just fill the correct details as asked and launch the cluster.
 Now the cluster is ready to be used as RedShift automated most of the task like managing, monitoring and scaling.
 + Scaling of Warehouse is very easy: You just have to resize the cluster size by increasing the number of compute nodes.